asatrya/vue-starter/README.md

 ## Build Setup

 These scripts already run in Dockerfile.
+So that you don't have to run again.
+This is just for explanation for what's going on while building image and running container.

 ``` bash
 # install vue-cli globally